Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 Run 'chia wallet get_transaction -f 3152280463 -tx 0xab577bdce7fdd1be8b4e0634ad69aa5cff66f6d9dc7d26e0119d1a3a740f91e8' to get status
 ```

-View the transaction after it has been confirmed:
+After a few minutes, run the command from the previous command's output to view the transaction.
+For example:

 ```bash
 chia wallet get_transaction -f 3152280463 -tx 0xab577bdce7fdd1be8b4e0634ad69aa5cff66f6d9dc7d26e0119d1a3a740f91e8
 ```

-Response:
+The response should show that this transaction has been confirmed:

 ```bash
 Transaction ab577bdce7fdd1be8b4e0634ad69aa5cff66f6d9dc7d26e0119d1a3a740f91e8